selvinortiz/craft.doxter/README.md

 ### Help & Feedback
 If you have questions, comments, or concerns feel free to reach out to me on twitter [@selvinortiz](http://twitter.com/selvinortiz)

+### Credits
+_Doxter_ was lovingly **crafted** using these third party tools, special thanks to their developers and maintainers.

+- [Parsedown](http://parsedown.org "The Better Markdown Parser in PHP") for fast and consistent markdown parsing
+- [Behave JS](http://jakiestfu.github.io/Behave.js "Editor Behavior") to add editor behavior features in our simple textbox

+A special thanks goes to my loyal followers and crafters that have helped me test and improve **Doxter** and provided me with useful feedback!

 ### Licence
 **Doxter** is open source software licensed under the [MIT License](http://opensource.org/licenses/MIT)